Your maternity care at Imperial College Healthcare

 Coronavirus update for maternity patients

 Our hospitals are making changes to help respond to coronavirus and protect our patients, staff and visitors.
 Key changes for maternity services are as follows:

-We’re pleased to announce that our home birth service has been reinstated following a recent review of the service.
 If you plan to give birth at home, contact your midwife to discuss your options.
 For more information visit our home birth page.

 Giving birth in our hospitals

 At present women on low risk pathways who are not suspected or confirmed to have coronavirus can still choose to have a water birth in our birth centres or on our labour wards.